Blog

 Pierre Mavro

-Qovery is a platform to help developers deploy their app on their cloud account in a few minutes (check it out).
+Qovery is a DevOps automation tool to help developers deploy their app on their cloud account in a few minutes (check it out).
 Before deploying an app, Qovery needs to deploy a few services (cloud provider side) where the app code will be hosted.
 To do so, we decided to use Terraform.
 The main reasons are:

 • Terraform is the industry standard to deploy cloud services.